henriquepgomide/barnum-forer-effect/README.md

 # Forer Effect (Barnum)

 Web-app (Vue.JS) for testing the Forer (a.k.a Barnum) effect.
-It may be useful for teachers to teach how scientific psychology is different from common sense (_Völkerpsychologie_).
+It may be useful for teachers to teach how scientific psychology is different from commonsense psychology (_Völkerpsychologie_).

 [Live version](https://henriquepgomide.github.io/barnum-forer-effect/)